Quick Navigation Links

 At Seattle Ballooning, our hot air balloon rides last about an hour and the whole experience is just under 3 hours.
 We typically fly in winds that range from 5-12 mph at different altitudes allowing our hot air balloons to cover 5-10 miles.
 Our ground crews follow the balloon via GPS and radio contact.
 The balloon will land in an open area with the balloon ground crew there to help recover and breakdown the equipment.
 Once the balloon is packed up, passengers back to the launch site.

 Some hot air balloons can hold up to 30 passengers.
-Here at Seattle Ballooning, we have multiple commercial hot air balloons that carry 2-10 passengers.
+Here at Seattle Ballooning, we have multiple commercial hot air balloons that carry 2-10 passengers and 34 people a flight.
 If you have a large group needing multiple balloons or would like a private group flight we can accommodate you as well.
 Hot air balloons are limited by weight and number of passengers.
 If you have a question about your party you can always get in touch with us.

 At Seattle Ballooning we are committed to your safety and for that reason do not fly in poor weather conditions.
 We do not fly in the rain, thunderstorms, high wind, or low clouds.
 Our pilots are weather experts and use multiple weather resources to make the decision fly.
 The wind, temperature, pressure, rain, and fog all play a role in our decisions.
 If a balloon flight is canceled due to weather, we will reschedule the flight for another day or may offer a refund if another day is not available.